3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Methods

 The phase-retrieved volume is used to produce a binary array of the material B locations using a simple threshold that is expanded with a 3D dilation filter to ensure all voxels containing material B are included.
-Figure \ref{figure:ComputationalMethod}(c) shows an example binary array, calculated using a threshold of \unit{77.5}{\meter^{-1}} and requiring 22 iterations of a 3x3x3 kernel dilation filter due to the presence of the low absorption region (dark region) directly inside the skull.
+Figure \ref{figure:ComputationalMethod}(c) shows an example binary array, calculated using a threshold of $\mu=$\unit{77.5}{\meter^{-1}} and requiring 16 iterations of a 3x3x3 kernel dilation filter due to the presence of the low absorption region (dark region) directly inside the skull.
 This kernel was chosen since it symmetrically expands the mask with a one pixel border; however, this could be varied as required to ensure complete coverage of all material B pixels.
-Using the binary array, Figure \ref{figure:ComputationalMethod}(c), allows material B to be masked out of the phase contrast volume, Figure \ref{figure:ComputationalMethod}(a), replacing the grey values of those voxels with the theoretical attenuation coefficient of the material A. This results in Figure \ref{figure:ComputationalMethod}(d).
-Previously, we attempted to remove the masked pixels using interpolation algorithms; however, even the levels of noise in the images retrieved using \eqref{equation: beltran} created too much instability, causing high contrast boundaries to appear in homogeneous sample regions.
+Using the binary array, Figure \ref{figure:ComputationalMethod}(c), allows material B to be masked out of the phase contrast volume, Figure \ref{figure:ComputationalMethod}(a), replacing the grey values of those voxels with the theoretical attenuation coefficient of material A. This results in Figure \ref{figure:ComputationalMethod}(d).
+Previously, we attempted to fill the masked pixels using interpolation algorithms; however, even the levels of noise in the images retrieved using Eq. \ref{equation: beltran} created too much instability, causing high contrast boundaries to appear in homogeneous sample regions.
 Substitution of a constant value instead minimises local contrast in and near the masked region of the image and only requires prior knowledge of the low-Z material, an assumption already required by the phase retrieval algorithms.
 Alternatively, the replacement attenuation coefficient could be manually measured from the phase-retrieved reconstruction (Fig. \ref{figure:ComputationalMethod}b).
-Next, we apply 3D phase retrieval to the masked phase contrast volume, following \eqref{equation: 3DPR}, to produce the low-noise phase-retrieved CT volume in Figure \ref{figure:ComputationalMethod}(e).
+Next, we apply 3D phase retrieval to the masked phase contrast volume, following Eq. \ref{equation: 3DPR}, to produce the low-noise phase-retrieved CT volume in Figure \ref{figure:ComputationalMethod}(e).
 Having removed any high-Z material from our sample, this retrieval cannot create any over-blurring artefacts, and performing the phase retrieval in 3D additionally provides a slight SNR boost over projection-based phase retrieval \cite{thompson_fast_2019}.
-Although 3D phase retrieval of large volume arrays can be RAM intensive, we were able to implement an out-of-core approach on Dell precision 5560 laptop with \unit{32}{\giga B} RAM, taking advantage of high SSD read and write speeds.
-Phase retrieval of a (1030$\times$1030$\times$1030) data volume, approximating the RAM size, was achieved in just 4.6 minutes with further avenue for optimisation.
-Advanced implementation on high RAM devices/computer clusters will reduce calculation times but is generally not required.
-After the mask threshold and dilation settings have been selected for a particular material combination, reconstructions of similar composition could be calculated consecutively without further manual intervention, providing rapid feedback during experimentation.